Visitor parking permits

 Acceptable documents include: utility bill (electricity, gas, water), phone bill, bank statement, pension/health care card, current lease, driver’s licence, council rates notice, electoral card, or other official government correspondence.
 Documents relating to your vehicle cannot be used as proof of residence.

 An administration fee is payable irrespective of how many visitor permits you are eligible to receive.
-The standard fee is $50 and pensioners pay $13.

 How to apply